susanBuck/notes/05_Laravel/18_JavaScript.md

 }
 ```

-And here's the View which reads the variables...
+And here's the View which uses the variables...
 ```php
 @extends('_master')